Paddy McAloon

 Patrick Joseph McAloon (born 7 June 1957) is an English singer-songwriter and a founder of the band Prefab Sprout.

 Early life

 McAloon was born and grew up in Witton Gilbert in County Durham, England.
 He was trained to be a Catholic priest before deciding on a career in music.

 Career

-Prefab Sprout enjoyed considerable success in the 1980s and early 1990s.
-They peaked commercially with "The King of Rock 'N' Roll", which was a top ten single in the UK Singles Chart.
+Prefab Sprout enjoyed success in the 1980s and early 1990s and peaked commercially with "The King of Rock 'N' Roll", which was a top ten single in the UK singles chart.